MicrosoftDocs/visualstudio-docs/subscriptions/assign-license-bulk.md

    > ![Download the Excel template to upload multiple subscribers](media/download-template-upload-subscribers.png "Screenshot of the Upload multiple subscribers dialog.
 The link to download the template is highlighted.")
    >
    > [!NOTE]
    > Always download the latest version of this template.
-If you use an older version, your bulk upload may fail.
+If you use an older version, your bulk upload can fail.

 1. In the Excel spreadsheet, fill out the fields with the information for the individuals that you want to assign subscriptions to. (*Reference* is an optional field.)
 Save the file locally after you're done.